jamulussoftware/jamuluswebsite/wiki/en/en-Hardware-Setup.md

 ## Other examples

 **This video documents a [live jam session](https://youtu.be/c8838jS2g3U).** I am using a Lexicon Omega USB audio card on a 2009 Mac Mini.
 My bandmates all use Windows 10 and have Behringer audio cards, e.g. the Behringer Xenyx 1204USB.
-My internet connection is 10 Mbps down / 1 Mbps upstream via DSL.
+My internet connection is 10 Mbit/s down / 1 Mbit/s upstream via DSL.

 **Jamulus user [Andrew Evans](https://sourceforge.net/u/belvario/profile/)**: With bandmates all within one city (but spanning 2 ISPs) and achieving consistent 20ms ping time, running the server on a separate dedicated Windows machine and a client on a MacBook Pro.
 Remote players on MacBook Air.
 Everyone on wired Ethernet connections to their home router/gateways.
 We used WhatsApp video to see each other (with audio muted - it's funny to see how far behind the WhatsApp audio lags from Jamulus though!)